 Alerts are notifications to the astronomical community so that planet candidates may be followed up in advance of official data release.
 Alerts are preliminary TESS Objects of Interest (TOIs).

 What data is available to support alerts?

-MAST hosts SPOC data products for all alerted objects here: (link)
+MAST hosts SPOC data products for alerted objects from the NASA SPOC pipeline (link).